 If you only look at the partners of a few initiatives which we mention below such as IBM’s cross-border payment blockchain initiative which mainly has companies from the Asia Pacific region on board as that’s where it starts and which was announced in October 2017 you already have close to 100 companies.

 However, before we start looking more in depth at some use cases and projects (or, at least, link to them) we need to give a small overview of blockchain for business.
 For many blockchain technology is still relatively new, certainly outside of its Bitcoin roots.
-And since we only tackled blockchain from the financial services industry perspective (because that is where the attention outside the cryptocurrency context started and loads of transactions are involved) and the IoT perspective (because that is our second digital trend in our list to really watch in case you don’t yet for 2018 and involves even more transactions) thus far, we also want to look at what blockchain is and how it gets adopted in more applications and sectors than the mentioned ones (from government to legal and supply chains).
+And since we only tackled blockchain from the financial services industry perspective in the past (because that is where the attention outside the cryptocurrency context started and loads of transactions are involved) and the IoT perspective (because that is our second digital trend in our list to really watch in case you don’t yet for 2018 and involves even more transactions), we also want to look at what blockchain is and how it gets adopted in more applications and sectors than the mentioned ones (from government to legal and supply chains).
 Use the table of contents above to jump to the section that interests you most.

 Setting the scene: the scale and transformation of transactions in a decentralized digital age